 - Each secure care center director shall have at least a master's degree in social work or a related field, or shall have a bachelor's degree in social work, human development and family life, psychology or education and a minimum of three years of supervisory experience within a childcare agency. - Facility staff shall meet the requirements of K.A.R.
 28-4-353a.
 Facility staff shall be at least 21 years of age with a minimum of three years age difference between the facility staff and oldest child who can be admitted to the facility.
-Facility staff shall have at least a high school diploma or its equivalent and shall also have a minimum of: - 1. three semester hours of college level study in adolescent development, psychology or a related subject - 2.
+Facility staff shall have at least a high school diploma or its equivalent and shall also have a minimum of: - 1. three semester hours of college level study in adolescent development, psychology, or a related subject - 2.
 Eight hours of orientation training before assuming supervisory responsibility of the children. - 3.
 Staff shall have 32 hours of training before assuming independent supervisory responsibilities. - 4.
-All staff shall have 40 hours of training per year - 5.
+All staff shall have 40 hours of training per year. - 5.
 One year of experience as a childcare worker or house parent in a facility serving youth of the same age. - 6.
-Staff will randomly conduct a minimum of four (4) sight checks on youth every hour when the youth is at an increased risk of elopement or sexual misconduct

-• The facility shall be staffed appropriately to meet the needs of all the children in their care.
+Staff will randomly conduct a minimum of four (4) sight checks on youth every hour when the youth is at an increased risk of elopement or sexual misconduct. - The facility shall be staffed appropriately to meet the needs of all the children in their care.
 The staff: child ratio is 1:7 during waking hours and 1:11 during sleeping hours in accordance with K.A.R.
-28-4-353(e) There shall be 24-hour awake staff to insure youth safety.
+28-4-353(e).
+There shall be 24-hour awake staff to insure youth safety.
 A higher ratio shall be maintained if youth and/or their behaviors become hard to manage at the listed ratios.

-The care coordinator has the responsibility for coordinating the child's program and progress with the CMP Case Manager, school, employer, family, important connections, Family Finding model or similar specific tools, and other appropriate community resources.
-This shall include, but not be limited to, talking with the youth about important connections and possible family connections, documenting connections, documenting phone calls, appointments and visits (on and off site).
-The care coordinator will add information about important connections and family connections, and Family Finding tools to the program plan, weekly and monthly progress reports sent to the CMP.
+The Case Coordinator has the responsibility for coordinating the child's program and progress with the CWCMP Case Manager, school, employer, family, important connections, Family Finding model or similar specific tools, and other appropriate community resources.
+This shall include, but not be limited to, talking with the youth about important connections and possible family connections, documenting connections, documenting phone calls, appointments, and visits (on and off site).
+The Case Coordinator will add information about important connections and family connections, and Family Finding tools to the program plan, weekly and monthly progress reports sent to the CWCMP.
+After the admission of the youth, the Case Coordinator shall schedule reoccurring monthly meetings with the youth's CWCMP Case Manager to cover pertinent information such as: visitation (if applicable), case plan goals and progression, progress at the facility, services, and discharge planning.

-The Care Coordinator will maintain a resource base of services to address the needs identified in Individual Program Plans and document in the youth's file, when and what community resources have been contacted and utilized for services for the youth.
-The case coordinator shall be responsible for Weekly Progress Notes (see Section 14: Record Keeping).
+The Case Coordinator will maintain a resource base of services to address the needs identified in Individual Program Plans and document in the youth's file, when and what community resources have been contacted and utilized for services for the youth.
+The Case Coordinator shall be responsible for Weekly Progress Notes (see Section 14: Record Keeping).